In this post, you’re going to learn everything you need to know about video marketing.

 - And much more

-So, if you want to learn more about how to create and edit videos in 2021, you’ll love the information in this guide.
+So, if you want to learn more about how to create and edit videos, you’ll love the information in this guide.

 Keep reading for our complete guide to video marketing.